Vermont Horse Racing Betting in 2024

 - User interface is fast and efficient, with bets placed in as few as 10 seconds

 - Offers a 7% cashback rebate on daily net losses

 - Welcome bonus includes a $25 risk-free racing bet

 - Limited options for online casino gambling compared to other outlets

 Our Racebook Rating Methodology

 Our panel of experts took several different factors into consideration when compiling the top 10.
 They looked at the variety of races offered at each offshore sportsbook, as well as how the biggest races on the calendar (Triple Crown, Breeders’ Cup, etc.) were treated at each site.
 Promotions and welcome bonuses were taken into consideration, as were the overall opinions of the sites based on customer reviews.

 The History of Gambling Laws in Vermont

 Vermont is currently playing catch-up when it comes to gambling laws.
-At the moment, lottery tickets are the only legal form of gambling in the state.
+At the moment, online sports betting and the state lottery are the only legal forms of gambling.
 There are no tribal casinos, no bingo halls and, surprisingly, no horse race tracks or OTB parlors.
 Especially in the Northeast, where most states have taken strides toward legalizing more and more forms of gambling, Vermont stands alone.

 Vermont’s Gambling Timeline